Dead kids, dead animals, and other such jollity

 I'm uncomfortably aware that some of what I've said in that thread sounds as if it may have something to do with Men's Rights Activists, so let me make this perfectly clear: MRA is in my opinion a few per cent perfectly legitimate (for instance, bias in divorce proceedings that gives a terrible mother a better chance of getting custody of the kids than an excellent father).
 But the rest of it is outrageous atavistic nonsense, surprisingly often being espoused by people who seem to think it's a good idea to be known as "the Blackshirts".

-The thing that had me commenting in that Reddit thread in the first place was my constant low-level resentment of the current popular belief in the USA, and Australia, and the UK, and umpteen other countries, that an important part of the general prohibition on anything a bit sexy being associated in any way at all with children, every man in particular is constantly quivering with the desire to interfere with kids.
+The thing that had me commenting in that Reddit thread in the first place was my constant low-level resentment of one important part of this general sex-in-any-way-associated-with-children panic in the USA, and Australia, and the UK, and umpteen other countries.
+It is, of course, the popular belief that that every man in particular is constantly quivering with the desire to interfere with kids.

 So if you see a man talking to your children, your best course of action is to call the police at once.